 Protests like these over concerns about how farmed Atlantic salmon were affecting their wild Pacific counterparts reached a flashpoint about a decade ago when the entire corridor from the Strait of Georgia to the Queen Charlotte Strait, including the Broughton Archipelago, became ground zero in the salmon wars.
 That was when only one million Fraser River sockeye salmon returned to the river to spawn when more than 10 million were expected.

 Early on, the DFO had also found evidence of viral activity and leukemia in the dying wild fish, one that critics said had been detected in Chinook salmon farms sited on the sockeye salmon route as early as the 1990s.
-5 As well, there were observations of wild juvenile salmon infected with sea lice — something that can occur naturally but normally only with adult fish.
+The study was led by Dr. Kristi Miller, head of molecular genetics at the federal Pacific Biological Station in Nanaimo.
+After her groundbreaking study — pointing to a viral infection in wild … Continue reading As well, there were observations of wild juvenile salmon infected with sea lice — something that can occur naturally but normally only with adult fish.

 Shock and public outcry over the sockeye salmon collapse and its suspected links to the growing clusters of fish farms resulted in a 21-month-long judicial inquiry to investigate the cause.
 In the end, BC Supreme Court Justice Bruce Cohen, who headed up the Cohen Commission, made 75 sweeping recommendations, including two that specified conditions for the removal of salmon farms from the Archipelago and Discovery Islands region of the BC coast.
 The bottleneck effect created on their migratory corridor increased the risk of migrating salmon being exposed to disease from the farmed fish.
-6 Cohen also took aim at the lack of transparency and recommended timely access to all fish health data and that they be made public.
-7
+See Section 126.96.36.199 of this report for more on the Cohen Commission’s findings.
+Cohen also took aim at the lack of transparency and recommended timely access to all fish health data and that they be made public.
+The DFO’s update on the implementation of Justice Cohen’s 75 recommendations to date can be found here.

 ‘A Normal Business Day’